William A. B. Parkhurst

-I am a PhD Candidate at the University of South Florida.
+I received by PhD from the University of South Florida in 2021.
 My dissertation focuses on historical Nietzsche scholarship.
-In particular, I'm interested in his critiques of the principle of identity and philosophy of language.
+In particular, I'm interested in his critiques of the principle of identity and eternal recurrence.

 My area of specialty are 19th and 20th Century Continental Philosophy, Archival Research Ethics and Methodology, and History of Philosophy.
 My areas of competency are in feminism, ethics, philosophy of science, and ancient philosophy.